Using big data technologies for your business is a really attractive thing, and Apache Hadoop makes it even more appealing nowadays,

 Use Cases When Not To Use Hadoop

-- Content websites, blogs and small eCommerce stores need not use Hadoop and big data processing.
-Even worlds most visited blog sites and news website may not have need to process big data if they are just serving static content.
+- Content websites, blogs, and small eCommerce stores need not use Hadoop and big data processing.
+Even the worlds most-visited blog sites and news websites may not have the need to process big data if they are just serving static content.

 - Some companies have years of data that is sitting in one database.
-The data size has grown too big over a period of time, however the data growth is not high.
-Such use cases should focus on finding out best way to use relational systems before moving to hadoop like systems.
+The data size has grown too big over a period of time, however, the data growth is not high.
+Such use cases should focus on finding out the best way to use relational systems before moving to Hadoop-like systems.

 Know Your Data

-Lets discuss how we can avoid using Hadoop and make best use of existing systems and resources.
+Let’s discuss how we can avoid using Hadoop and make the best use of existing systems and resources.

 Size Of Overall Data